transferwise/pipelinewise/docs/connectors/taps/mysql.rst

 .. note::

-  This step is only required if you use :ref:`log_based` replication method.
+  This step is only required if you use :ref:`log_based` reproduction method.

 .. warning::

-  To use binlog replication, your MySQL database must be running MySQL version 5.6.2 or greater.
+  To use binlog reproduction, your MySQL database must be running MySQL version 5.6.2 or greater.

 1. Log into your MySQL server.